bretlinne/Linne-Dev-Prod/README_utils.md

 into a Trash/Recycle Bin that accumulates.
 Although some Linux desktop enviro- nments utilitize this, such as the __KDE__ Desktop.

-Part-way through writing this script I learned it's not necessary as POSIX- based systems don't really have a Recycle/Trash bin that fills up like in Windows machines.

-I finished it anyway as a learning exercise.
+### USAGE:

-USAGE:  python emptyTrash.py
+- python emptyTrash.py
-        python3 emptyTrash.py   -- if you have specified Python 3.x as such
+- python3 emptyTrash.py   -- if you have specified Python 3.x as such